AI in banking

 What these use cases have in common

-Notice the pattern across all five.
+Notice the pattern across all five use cases:

 This only works with the right architecture.
 AI agents need unified data to reason over, orchestration to coordinate their actions, and governance to operate safely.
 AI-native platforms provide this foundation.